Fenou97/Income-Prediction/README.md

 Linear regression, which is supervised machine learning algorithm is used for predicting the desire income (continuous dependent variable) based on one or more independent variables (predictors) in the data set.

-- ### First Preliminarry Model: with all the variables in the data set
+- ### First Preliminary Model: with all the variables in the data set

 ```R
 #Build the model